maecapozzi/blog/content/blog/design-system-team-models-part-I/index.md

 path: "/design-system-team-models-part-I"
 date: "2021-02-11"
 title: "Design System Team Models: The First Engineering Hires"
+excerpt: "Companies are buying into the promise of design systems in 2021.
+But what does a design systems team look like?
+And how do you make strategic engineering hires for that team?"
 tags: [{ name: "team structure" }, { name: "hiring" }]
 ---